bloocoin/bloocoin-server/README.md

 BlooCoin Server
 ===============

-BlooCoin is a crypto-currency like Bitcoin that uses a central server to handle all transaction, rather than using a peer-to-peer networking system.
+BlooCoin is an eCurrency that uses a central server to handle all transaction, rather than using a peer-to-peer networking system.

 Server
 ------